suxuekun/libpyiotcloud/README.md

 With IoT, the opportunities are endless.
-Below, we outline just some of the use cases in which this IoT platform can used influence outcomes, enhance business efficiencies and opportunities, and improve lives in any type of businesses and industries:
+Below, we outline just some of the applications in which this IoT platform can used to influence outcomes, enhance business efficiencies and opportunities, and improve lives, in any type of businesses and industries:

 - Agricultural and farm lots
 - Amusement parks and recreational fields